The idyllic fjord village Lofthus is best known for its apple tree blossoming, the composer Edvard Grieg and the historic hotel Ullensvang.

 Around the year 1880, the world famous composer Edvard Grieg built a composer’s cabin in Lofthus which he called Komposten.
 The composer´s cabin can today be seen in Hotel Ullensvang´s garden.

 The beautiful nature in Lofthus and in the area around the Hardangerfjord gave the composer a lot of inspiration for his national romantic music.
 String Quartet in G minor and Den Bergtekne are both inspired by the fjord and the beautiful nature in Hardanger.
+The video below is from a nice summer day in Lofthus.
+Music: Edvard Grieg – “Morning mood”.

 A beautiful detour in Lofthus